simonnordberg/simonnordberg.github.io/resume.md

     </div>
     <div class="grid-item">
       <p>
-        Advised on product and technology strategy as part of the management team, supporting Sysarb’s vision of achieving workplace equality for its customers.
+        Advised on product and technology strategy as part of the management team, supporting Sysarb's vision of achieving workplace equality for its customers.
       </p>
       <p>